Gerald Thomas Walsh

-Gerald Thomas Walsh (born April 25, 1942) is an American prelate of the Roman Catholic Church who served as an auxiliary bishop and vicar general of the Archdiocese of New York.
-He was rector of St. Joseph's Seminary in Yonkers, New York, from 2007 to 2013.
+Gerald Thomas Walsh (April 25, 1942 – May 4, 2025) was an American Catholic prelate who served as an auxiliary bishop for the Archdiocese of New York from 2004 to 2017.

+While bishop, Walsh also served as rector of St. Joseph's Seminary in Yonkers, New York, from 2007 to 2013.

 Biography

 Early life

 Gerald Walsh was born on April 25, 1942, in Manhattan, the eldest of the three children of Thomas Walsh, a police officer, and Anne (née Haggerty) Walsh, a homemaker.
 His siblings are Michael (b.
 1944) and Monica (b.
 1950).
 Gerald Walsh attended Good Shepherd School and Power Memorial Academy in New York City, then Iona College in New Rochelle, New York in 1959; there he earned the nickname of "St. Gerry" from his classmates.
-Walsh then attended St. Joseph's Seminary in Yonkers, New York, where he obtained his bachelor's degree and his Master of Divinity Degree.
+Walsh then attended St. Joseph's Seminary, where he obtained his bachelor's degree and his Master of Divinity degree.

 Priesthood

 Walsh was ordained to the priesthood for the Archdiocese of New York by Cardinal Francis Spellman on May 27, 1967, in St. Patrick's Cathedral in Manhattan.
 Walsh then studied Spanish at the Institute for Intercultural Communication of the Pontifical Catholic University of Puerto Rico in Ponce, Puerto Rico.

 After returning to New York, Walsh served as parochial vicar of Holy Trinity Parish in Manhattan until 1980.
 He received his Master of Social Work degree from Fordham University in New York City in 1983.
 Also in 1980, Walsh was appointed head of the Department of Family and Children's Services at Catholic Charities, holding that position until 1989.
-He was raised by the Vatican to the rank of mkonsignor in 1990.
+He was raised by the Vatican to the rank of monsignor in 1990.
 For the next six years, he was pastor of Incarnation Parish in Washington Heights, Manhattan.

 From January 1996 to August 1998, Walsh served as private secretary to Cardinal John O'Connor.
 During this time, he accompanied O'Connor on ten trips to Rome, where he met Pope John Paul II.
-Walsh later reflected on his time as O'Connor's secretary by saying, "I learned a lot of things I would not have known otherwise, how to handle certain situations".
+Walsh later reflected on this period, saying, "I learned a lot of things I would not have known otherwise, how to handle certain situations".
 Walsh was then named pastor of St. Elizabeth's Parish in Washington Heights, and regional vicar of North Manhattan in September of that same year.
 In 2003, Walsh was named vicar of development of the archdiocese, serving as its chief fundraiser.